The term neurogenic bladder refers to a bladder that doesn't function properly because of nervous system damage.

 Neurogenic bladder is often caused by an injury, tumor, or defect of the central nervous system (the brain and spinal cord).
 Diseases like cerebral palsy, multiple sclerosis, and neural tube defects like spina bifida also can be responsible.
 Sometimes nerve damage due to heavy, long-term alcohol use, diabetes, or a slipped disk will cause the problem.

-Symptoms of neurogenic bladder may include frequent urination (peeing), inability to fully empty the bladder, incontinence (the accidental release of urine), and urinary retention (inability to urinate).
+Symptoms of neurogenic bladder may include frequent urination (peeing), not being able to fully empty the bladder, incontinence (the accidental release of urine), and urinary retention (not being able to pee).
 People with the disorder are also more likely to develop urinary tract infections (UTIs).

-Treatment for neurogenic bladder might include medication, strengthening exercises, or the use of a urinary catheter.
+Treatment for neurogenic bladder might include medicines, strengthening exercises, or the use of a urinary catheter.
 Some people will need surgery to help ease symptoms.

 Keep in Mind